*This post was created in collaboration with Mortgage Maestro.

 The housing market in many centres across Canada is pretty hot, with the price of housing skyrocketing in many cities.
-As of January 2018, the national average price for a home is just over $481,500, which is up 2.3% from January 2017.
+Buying a house is not easy, and many consumers are simply unable to come up with that kind of money.

 However, the price of real estate isn’t the only thing that’s keeping buyers from getting into the market.
 Mortgage rules have become increasingly stringent over the recent past, making it tougher for borrowers to get approved for a mortgage to finance a home purchase.